6TH AVENUE EAST IS FINALLY CHANGING!

 ADA Ramps

 The Hillside has 25% of people living with disabilities compared to Duluth’s 13%, and 22% of people who are 65+ compared to Duluth’s 15%.
 Additionally, 1 in 3 households in the Hillside don’t have a car which means that having accessible sidewalks and crossings along 6th Avenue East is a major priority for the community.
-In 2024, along with restriping, the City will make all curbs ADA compliant.
-The design of these curb ramps is dependent, in part, on public input with regards to:
+In 2025, along with restriping, the City is making all curbs ADA compliant.
+The design of these curb ramps is dependent, in part, on public input with regards to: Ramp Angle—diagonal (pointing into the middle of the intersection) or perpendicular (pointing into the crosswalk), Ramp Width, Ramp Color, and Ramp Texture.

 Curb Bumpouts